 What Is Cord Blood Banking?

 Cord blood banking is a process of collecting potentially life-saving stem cells from the umbilical cord and placenta and storing them for future use.
 Stem cells are immature cells that can assume the form of other cells.
 They can be used to treat several diseases, including leukemia, lymphoma, anemia, and some immune system disorders.

 If you choose to bank cord blood cells, you'll need to make arrangements ahead of time -- usually about two months before your delivery.
-Soon after your twins' birth, a nurse or doctor will collect the cord blood and make sure it goes to the facility where it will be processed, frozen, and stored.
+Soon after your twins' birth, a nurse or doctor will collect the cord blood and a segment of the cord make sure it goes to the facility where it will be processed, frozen, and stored.

 Why You May Choose Cord Blood Banking